enough-jainil/Steno-project/README.md

 - Hide your private messages in images, audio, and text files.
 - Forgot password feature in case you forget. <br>
   (Click on the _3 dots_ in the main window to know more)
+- Forgot password feature in case you forget.
 - Access info about any button just by hovering over it.

 ![homescreen](https://github.com/enough-jainil/Steno-project/blob/master/images/img.png?raw=true)